ORT-JAVASCRIPT(1) General Commands Manual ORT-JAVASCRIPT(1)

 window.addEventListener('load', init);

 The following abbreviated HTML in which to display the contents of these objects.
-Let foo.js be the concatenated output of tsc(1) over all TypeScript files.
+Let foo.js be the concatenated transpiled output of all TypeScript files.

 <!DOCTYPE html>